-Environments, systems and products conforming to the UPROPP support access controls that are capable of enforcing access limitations on individual users and data objects.
-UPROPP compliant systems also provide an audit capability that records the security-relevant events that occur within the system.
+Environments, systems and products conforming to the CNNWDPP support access controls that are capable of enforcing access limitations on individual users and data objects.
+CNNWDPP compliant systems and products also provide an audit capability that records the security-relevant events that occur within the system.

-The UPROPP provides for a level of protection that is appropriate for a well-managed user community requiring protection against threats of inadvertent or casual attempts to breach the system security.
-The profile is not intended to be applicable to circumstances in which protection is required against determined attempts by hostile and well-funded attackers to breach system security.
-The UPROPP does not fully address the threats posed by malicious system development or administrative personnel.
+The CNNWDPP provides for a level of protection that is appropriate for an assumed non-hostile and well-managed user community requiring protection against threats of inadvertent or casual attempts to breach the system security.
+The CNNWDPP does not fully address the threats posed by malicious system development or administrative personnel.
 These threats must be mitigated by other technical and non-technical measures.

-The UPROPP is generally applicable to distributed systems but does not address the security requirements that arise specifically out of the need to distribute the resources within a network.
+The CNNWDPP is generally applicable to distributed systems but does not address the security requirements that arise specifically out of the need to distribute the resources within a network.